rolazar/level-1-course-content/week-4/day-1/day-1.md

-# Week 4: Day 1 – Diving into JavaScript Fundamentals and Variables

-## Overview

-Tonight's session will be entirely dedicated to a deep dive into JavaScript, with a strong focus on variables, types, and basic user interaction through code-along examples.
-Students will be coding alongside the instructor for the entire duration.
-Here's the updated plan:

-- **6:30 PM to 8:30 PM**: Lecture with code-along segments (includes a 10-minute break)
-- **8:30 PM to 9:30 PM**: Breakout workshop session

-## Detailed Schedule

-### 6:30 PM - 7:30 PM: Introduction to JavaScript and Variables

-**Introduction and Developer Tools (10 minutes):**

-- Quick tour of the browser developer tools console.
-- Recap the use of the console for JavaScript debugging and execution.

-**Introduction to Variables (15 minutes):**

-- Discuss the 'use strict' directive.
-- Explain the role of variables in JavaScript.
-- Demonstrate variable declaration with `let` and best practices.
-- Showcase the common mistake of creating an unintended global variable due to a typo.

-**Variable Inspection and Output (5 minutes):**

-- Code along on how to use the developer tools to inspect variables.
-- Introduce the `console.log` method to display variable values.

-**Constants and Immutable Variables (5 minutes):**

-- Introduce `const` and try to reassign to illustrate the resulting error.
-- Discuss why `var` should be avoided and how to substitute it with `let` in most cases.

-**Understanding Primitive Data Types (25 minutes):**

-- Dive into numbers, strings, booleans, `null`, and `undefined`.
-- Discuss dynamic typing and demonstrate type coercion with live code examples.

-### 7:30 PM - 7:40 PM: Break (10 minutes)

-**A brief pause before the next engaging code-along session.**

-### 7:40 PM - 8:30 PM: Deep Dive into Variables and Data Types

-**Alerts, Prompts, and Document Writing (15 minutes):**

-- Demonstrate how to use `alert`, `prompt`, and `document.write` for basic user interaction.

-**String Manipulation (15 minutes):**

-- Explore string concatenation, escape characters, and the importance of template literals.
-- Live coding to concatenate a list of variables using different methods.

-**String Properties and Methods (20 minutes):**

-- Discuss string indexing and the `length` property.
-- Go through important string methods like `toUpperCase`, `toLowerCase`, and others as time allows.

-**Wrap-Up and Day's Recap (10 minutes):**

-- Sum up the session's content, reinforcing the key takeaways.
-- Prepare students for the workshop activity and what to expect in the breakout rooms.
-- Introduce the concept of arrays as a teaser for Day 2.

-### 8:30 PM - 9:30 PM: Breakout Workshop Session

-**Workshop and Collaboration:**

-- Organize students into small groups for the workshop.
-- Focus on tasks that reinforce the lecture content in a hands-on manner.
-- Provide detailed instructions and support through a separate markdown file.

-**Conclusion:**

-- Gather feedback from the groups and address any lingering questions.
-- Offer concluding remarks and share instructions for the next class.

-**Note:** The detailed assignment and guidelines will be provided in the markdown (md) file.
-Make sure your development environment is set up for a fully interactive code-along experience.
+# JavaScript Fundamentals: Variables & Data Types

+## Session Outline

+Focus: Introduction to JavaScript, emphasizing variables, data types, and basic interactions.

+## Objectives

+1. Understand the use of variables and data types in JavaScript.
+2. Learn how to interact with users through basic browser features.
+3. Gain practical experience through interactive code-along exercises.

+## Key Concepts

+### 1. Introduction to JavaScript

+- Overview of JavaScript's role in web development.
+- Familiarization with developer tools for JavaScript coding.

+### 2. Understanding Variables

+- Importance of variables in JavaScript.
+- Differentiating `var`, `let`, and `const`.
+- Best practices for variable declaration.

+### 3. Data Types and Type Coercion

+- Exploring primitive data types: numbers, strings, booleans, `null`, `undefined`.
+- Demonstrating JavaScript's dynamic typing.

+### 4. Basic User Interaction

+- Techniques for user interaction: `alert`, `prompt`, `document.write`.
+- Practical examples of each method.

+### 5. Working with Strings

+- String concatenation and usage of template literals.
+- Exploring string properties and methods.

+## Interactive Elements

+- **Code-Along Segments**: Participants will code alongside the instructor to reinforce learning.
+- **Debugging Exercises**: Use developer tools for hands-on debugging practice.
+- **Mini-Challenges**: Small tasks to apply the concepts learned.

+## Wrap-Up

+- Summary of key takeaways.
+- Preview of upcoming topics.
+- Q&A session to address any outstanding queries.

+---

+**Note for Instructors**: Adjust the duration and depth of each section based on your schedule and the group's pace.
+Ensure to provide resources for further reading and practice.